 The food is formulated to help promote brain health, with high levels of medium chain triglycerides and other components that help minimize seizure occurrence.

-What can trigger a seizure in a dog?
 Many things can trigger a seizure in dogs.
 In addition to metabolic problems, stress and overstimulation can trigger seizures.
-Some pets have trouble breathing and seizure after getting excited, especially short-nosed or brachycephalic breeds such as pugs.
+Some pets have trouble breathing and seizure after getting excited, especially short-nosed or brachycephalic breeds such as Pugs.